DynamoDS/Dynamo/README.md

 Important Bug Fixes:
 - 4 most common crashes identified through crash error reporting have been fixed.
 These failures were a combination of divide by zero and Null reference exception thrown from preview and some issues during initialization with Revit, which account for 30% of all reported crashes in Dynamo 1.1.
+- Graphs with large vertex counts consume 1 processor when program is idle
 - All Elements Of Category fails for Views
 - Package Manager Crash and upload fixes
 - Custom node can only place family instance(s) in isolation.
 Multiple use of same CN on graph results in 'last node wins'